 Larry Pearce, great-great-great grandson

 Today, Sunday May 15, 2005, is a monumental day in the lives of all who are related by blood to the Gray clan of Western Pennsylvania.
-We owe our very existence to ancestors James and Mary Patterson Gray, who were married on this day two centuries ago by the Rev. Abraham Boyd (1770-1854).
+We owe our very existence to ancestors James and Mary Patterson Gray, whom we believe were married on this day two centuries ago by the Rev. Abraham Boyd (1770-1854).
 A portion of his story is told in a previous article, “The Rev. Abraham Boyd & the Bull Creek Presbyterians.”
-Fortunately, since that story was written almost two and a half years ago, our research has uncovered several important additions, and revisions will be made on our webpage soon.
+Fortunately, since that story was written almost two and a half years ago, our research has uncovered several important additions, aallowing us to make important revisions to our webpage.
 While we summarize our present knowledge of James and Mary in this article, we will also try to tell you what we don’t know because it’s always easier to “fill in the cracks” later when you know where they are.
 This article brings up many unanswered questions, but the great irony here, to me, is that while my grandparents Paul Barton Gray (1892-1977) and Bertha Ione Campbell Gray (1893-1980) purchased the Harbison farm along Rt.
-228 in Middlesex Towship in the mid-1930’s, Grandfather Paul’s great-grandparents, James and Mary, MAY have once lived in that general area.
+228 in Middlesex Towship in the mid-1930’s, Grandfather Paul’s great-grandparents, James and Mary, MAY have also once lived in that general area.
 No one that I knew while I was growing up in Middlesex Township, Butler County, ever mentioned this possibility.
 Instead, we believed our family roots lay to the south in West Deer Township, Allegheny County.
+Other possible narratives for the origins of James and Mary may be found in another recent article at this site.
 We hope, as you take a moment to read this tribute and review, you’ll remember James and Mary’s long line of descendants and pass this information on to your issue and others who may be without modern computer technology.
 Of course, your comments, corrections, and additions are welcome anytime via e-mail.

 First, we don’t know specifically where or when James and Mary were born.
 Family tradition has listed James as sailing from Scotland as a young lad with Rev. Abraham Boyd, before 1790.
 But, a recent conversation with a British genealogist revealed that Rev. Boyd sailed from Northern Ireland.
-Caroljo Lee, author of Merrie Old Middlesex, points out that while Rev. Boyd served the Bull Creek church in northern Allegheny County where so many of our Grays belonged and are buried, he was first called to Middlesex Presbyterian in southern Butler County, founded in 1794 and formally organized five years later.
+Technically, most ships in those days sailing from Scotland, or the English mainland, stopped to pickup passengers in Londonderry, Northern Ireland.
+Caroljo Lee, author of Merrie Olde Middlesex, points out that while Rev. Boyd served the Bull Creek church in northern Allegheny County where so many of our Grays belonged and are buried, he also served the Middlesex Presbyterian in southern Butler County, founded in 1794 and formally organized five years later.
 Her history of the Boyd family and Middlesex Church, especially what she calls “The miraculous springs,” is riveting.
 We’ll go into more details in a future article, but consider her account of the miracle of our James Gray’s survival:

 When Abraham arrived with his family at the port of Londonderry [Northern Ireland], to set sail for America, the ship’s captain flatly refused to let the huge tribe of Boyds set sail.
 They were instead put into quarantine because young Abraham and his brother John had smallpox.
 While waiting out the period, the Boyds learned that the ship they originally were to have sailed on foundered at sea with loss of all lives.
 (58)